If you do not know who Mauro Ranallo is, watch this video first.

 During the final year of the 20th century, Ranallo got the honor to commentate Stampede Wrestling in Calgary.
-A wrestling promotion that has been a proving ground for numerous WWE Hall of Famers.
-A “ who’s who ” of professional wrestling.
+A professional wrestling promotion that was a proving ground for numerous WWE Hall of Famers.
+A “ who’s who ” of pro wrestling.

 From 2000-2007 Mauro Ranallo covered some of combat sports biggest fights.
-However, the biggest fight Ranallo was ever in, was his fight with bipolar disorder.
+However, the biggest fight he was ever in, was his fight with bipolar disorder.

 Previously called Manic Depression, it was something that tormented Ranallo since he was 19.

-He hit rock bottom when he was 34, after his latest mental breakdown that sent both his career and his life into a downward spiral.
+He hit rock bottom when he was 34, after his latest mental breakdown sent his career and his life into a downward spiral.

-Suicidal thoughts entered the accomplished commenters’ head.
+Suicidal thoughts entered the accomplished commentator’s head.
 Although he never made an attempt to take his own life.
-There were days, when all the Canadian broadcaster wanted to do, was never, ever leave his bed.
+There were days, when all the Canadian broadcaster wanted to do, was not leave his bed.

-In 2007, Ranallo met professionals in MMA along with a doctor that helped him put his life and career back on track.
+In 2007, Ranallo met professionals in MMA along with a doctor who helped him put his life and career back on track.

 Mauro Ranallo did commentary on kickboxing, boxing, and MMA regularly until he was offered a job to be the voice of New Japan Pro Wrestling.

-Ranallo has since stayed with WWE to be the main voice of WWE Smackdown Live.
+Ranallo has stayed with WWE to be the main voice of WWE Smackdown Live.

 He is the only sports broadcaster in history to call every major combat sport on national television.
 Furthermore, Mauro Ranallo did the voice-over for the opening of the Floyd Mayweather, Manny Pacquiao fight.